jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness/README.md

 This repository contains a collection of resources and papers on **Reliability**, **Robustness**  and **Safety** in **Large Language Models (LLMs)**.

+"*Large language models have limited reliability, limited understanding, limited range, and hence need human supervision*. " \
+— Michael Osborne, Professor of Machine Learning in the Dept. of Engineering Science, University of Oxford, January 25, 2023

 ## Contents
 - [Resources](#resources)
   - [Introductory Posts](#introductory-posts)